Free Samples

 quickly get lost here with the sheer volume of posts/threads on the average day.

 Accepts listings for adult sites.
 DNForum: This is a paid forum and the focus is more on domains than on websites.
 But, complete sites do sell here.
 Tip: You could save on the membership costs by buying DNF membership elsewhere.
 WHT (above) often has threads where people sell their "spare" memberships.
 Browse through there for a few days and you are bound to find one.
-DNF does allow adult sites to be listed buy you'll have to be discreet in your wording of the title and the post.
+DNF does allow adult sites to be listed but you'll have to be discreet in your wording of the title and the post.

-Hotscripts is worth visiting if the main asset on your
+Hotscripts is worth visiting if the

-site is the script/program/code behind it?
+main asset on your site is the script/program/code behind it.
 Sitepoint also has a

 Scripts